 Let’s get out our magnifying glass and see what’s going function by function:

 Eagle Learning and Development

 Eagle L+D treats us as individual students who learn from experts in live or virtual classrooms.
 We are given information and are tested on it.
-We pass or fail and sometimes we get a certificate or badge to put on our intranet or LinkedIn profile demonstrating we’ve passed.
-Unfortunately, we forget 90% of everything we have learned within 7 days (PLoS One, 2015), so it is fair to say that a great portion of the $446B global L+D industrial complex (Beroe, 2019) is wasted.
+We pass or fail and sometimes we get a certificate or badge to put on our intranet or LinkedIn profile.
+Unfortunately, we forget 90% of everything we have learned within 7 days (PLoS One, 2015), so it is fair to say that a great portion of the $446B global L+D spend (Beroe, 2019) is wasted.

-Further, eagle L+D allocates resources in an elitist fashion, with cheap and boring e-learning for frontline employees (who are typically more female and diverse) and expensive training programs, off-sites and 1:1 coaching for executives and high-potential leaders (who are typically more male and white).
-As such eagle L+D edifies existing inequities.
+Further, eagle L+D allocates resources in an elitist fashion, with cheap and boring e-learning for frontline employees (who are typically more female and diverse) and expensive training programs, off-sites and 1:1 coaching for executives and high-potential leaders (who are typically more male and white), and thereby edifying existing inequities.

 Eagle Diversity, Equity & Inclusion

 Eagle DEI typically includes hiring quotas, mentoring, ERG’s, anonymous reporting systems, and one-time bias and discrimination trainings.
 It separates diverse populations into ERG’s, creating insular personal networks (MIT, 2021) and edifies the pattern of othering, secrecy and mistrust between groups.
 It also typically has the same ethos of treating people like children who are behaving or performing poorly.
 Underlying assumptions include: